graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

 When expected as an input type, only boolean input values are accepted.
-All other input values must raise a query error indicating an incorrect type.
+All other input values must raise a request error indicating an incorrect type.

 ### ID